-- (Note 1) The condition of transaction of product sales is determined in consideration of market prices. - (Note 2) The condition of transaction of product manufacturing is determined after negotiation in each case in consideration of prices calculated based on market quotations and estimates from customers. - (Note 3) The transaction amount and balance of foreign subsidiaries at the end of the period do not include consumption taxes and others. - (Note 4) The balances of assets and liabilities denominated in foreign currencies at the end of the period are presented in the amounts translated into Japanese yen at the spot exchange rate prevailing at the balance sheet date.
+- (Note 1) The condition of transaction of product sales is determined in consideration of market prices. - (Note 2) The condition of transaction of product manufacturing is determined after negotiation in each case in consideration of prices calculated based on market quotations and estimates from customers. - (Note 3) The Group has adopted a cash management system (hereinafter referred to as "CMS"), but it is difficult in practice to tally the amounts of cash transactions using the CMS by detail of such transactions.
+Accordingly, only the balances at the end of the period are presented.
+Interest rates for loans to subsidiaries and borrowings from subsidiaries are

+- reasonably determined in consideration of market interest rates. - (Note 4) The transaction amount and balance of overseas subsidiaries at the end of the period do not include consumption taxes and others. - (Note 5) The balances of monetary receivables and payables denominated in foreign currencies at the end of the period are presented in the amounts translated into Japanese yen at the spot exchange rate prevailing at the balance sheet date.